 The NIRISS detector is read out in MULTIACCUM mode, where charge is continuously measured "non-destructively" rather than transferred across pixels as in CCDs.
 The detector is reset at the beginning of every NIRISS integration.
 The full specification of a readout involves defining the readout pattern and readout format.

 A schematic of the NIRISS detector array is illustrated in Figure 1.
-In full-frame mode, four parallel output channels, 512x2048 pixels, are read out simultaneously.
+In full-frame mode, four parallel output channels, 2048 x 512 pixels, are read out simultaneously.
 Subarrays are read through a single output channel.